AdrianHsu/cadenza-chrome-extension/README.md

 ![icon](icon-128.png)

-> A chrome extension that can shifts the pitch & modified the speed of HTML5 videos.
+> A chrome extension that can shifts the pitch & modifies the speed of HTML5 videos.
 Cadenza is an embedded pitch shifter on youtube.